Being in control

 - the camera is hand held or on a tripod as you take a

-I'm just a keen amateur photographer but I do have three cameras of
+I'm just a keen amateur photographer but I do have four cameras of

-differing size and capability (shown here) and this is my contribution to
+differing size and capability (shown here) and this guide is my contribution to

 helping people get happier with the photos they take.
 Most important of